FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 </select>
 ```

-The value attribute of the option in the select menu is what is bound to the model value.
+The value attribute of the `option` in the `select` menu is what is bound to the model value.
-Here, we're iterating over the list of occupations we retrieved from the API using `*ngFor`, and assigning the id
-to the value attribute!
+Here, we're iterating over the list of occupations we retrieved from the API using `*ngFor`, and assigning the `id` to the value attribute.
 We'll display the occupation name as the option text using template strings.

 ---

-#Simple Validation
+# Simple Validation

+Our form should not let the user submit unless all of the information is entered.
+For our text inputs this is done by adding the `required` attribute.
+We'll manually check the value of `colonist.job_id` to determine if a job is selected.

+If all the inputs are valid, the user will be able to submit the form.
+We'll control this by disabling the button in the case of invalid inputs:

 ```html
 <button [disabled]="!arrivalForm.form.valid" type="submit">